We invite you to use the PPSA Site Search Engine to find specific information about Member Companies, their products and services.

 The main inspection methods that are used are MFL (Magnetic Flux Leakage) and UT (Ultrasonics).
 MFL is an inferred method where a strong magnetic flux is induced into the pipeline wall.
 Sensors then pick up any leakage of this flux and the extent of this leakage indicates a flaw in the pipe wall.
 For instance, internal material loss in the line will cause flux leakage that will be picked up by the sensors.
 Defect libraries are built up to distinguish one defect from another.

-Ultrasonic inspection is a direct measurement of the thickness of the pipe wall.
-A transducer emits a pulse of ultrasonic sound that travels at a known speed.
-The time taken for the echo to return to the sensor is a measurement of the thickness of the pipe wall.
+With Ultrasonic inspection a transducer emits a pulse of ultrasonic sound that travels at a known speed.
+What is measured is the difference in time between the return of the echoes from the first surface and second surface.
+The structure of the pipe wall is inferred by using this time and the speed of sound in the pipe material.
 The technique needs a liquid through which the pulse can travel.
 The presence of any gas will affect the output.

 Q. What are the differences between offshore and onshore pipelines and their intelligent pigging procedures?